atomaszewicz/Bond/RStudio/Analysis.md

 There's a lot to unpack here, so let's go slowly.
 First we see that while on average Craig grossed the most in global and foreign markets, Connery claims the box office crown domestically.
 Although Daniel Craig's interpretation of the character is easily the most raw and serious, he comes off a lot more stylish and debonair (read as: British) than Connery.
 Connery's 007 performances have more of a maverick feeling to them which Americans might like since part of their core identity is the 'Don't Tread on Me' mentality and fascination with the cowboy archetype.

 On the other end of the spectrum, at domestic and global box offices, Dalton's films grossed on average the least.
 As we saw, Dalton's second film *License to Kill* ranks as the lowest grossing Bond film domestically & globally, and his his first film (*The Living Daylights*) is the third lowest in both categories.
-Though *License to Kill* suffered some misfortunes including a higher-than-usual age classification in Britain <sup>[6]</sup> and a last-minute title change <sup> [7] </sup>, it doesn't explain why the first one was so poorly recieved.
+Though *License to Kill* suffered some misfortunes including a [higher-than-usual age classification in Britain](http://www.bbfc.co.uk/releases/licence-kill) and [a last-minute title change][Secondary souce](https://www.theguardian.com/film/2008/aug/21/1), it doesn't explain why the first one was so poorly recieved.
 Well, what makes Dalton's Bond different from the rest?

 After Roger Moore's playful, light-hearted Bond, the grit and realism of Dalton's performances must have been quite jarring for audiences.
 Dalton wanted the Bond from the novels, a darker and more broooding Bond (I must disclose that I have never read any Bond novels).
 In an interview, Dalton summarized his approach thus: "I think Roger was fine as Bond, but the films had become too much techno-pop and had lost track of their sense of story.
 Every film seemed to have a villain who had to rule or destroy the world.
 If you want to believe in the fantasy on screen, then you have to believe in the characters and use them as a stepping-stone to lead you into this fantasy world.
-That's a demand I made." <sup> [8] </sup> According to my parents (Dad has read all the Fleming novels, and Mom has read none) it seems that those who were familiar with the literary charcter were mostly pleased with Dalton's more grounded approach whereas those who only knew the movies didn't enjoy how serious it was.
+That's a demand I made." <sup> [7] </sup> According to my parents (Dad has read all the Fleming novels, and Mom has read none) it seems that those who were familiar with the literary charcter were mostly pleased with Dalton's more grounded approach whereas those who only knew the movies didn't enjoy how serious it was.
 In contrast with this, Daniel Craig's Bond which is darker than Dalton's in many ways, was extremelly well recieved and it even followed Brosnan's more light-hearted, Moore-esque Bond.
 This might mean that either Dalton took the unsatisfying middleground between fun and serious, or he helped paved the way for the appreciation of a darker Bond, which Craig reaped.

 Next we see that Connery had the lowest ratio of foreign to domestic gross, while Dalton had the highest.
 Connery performed particularly well domestically (52% higher than average) but only slightly above average in the foreign market (16% higher than average).
 Meanwhile Dalton underperformed to a greater extent domestically (54% under average) than in foreign markets (36% below average).